MaxxStellarShift/Magnetarr-Pre-Alpha/README.md

 # Magnetarr
 Welcome on this Git page.
-If you're reading that right now, it means that you are about to download Magnetarr.
+If you're reading that right now, it means that you are about to download an Alpha version of Magnetarr.
 _______________________________________________________
 __Downloading__